dheerajmpai/code-rl/README.md

 ## API Reference

-Document the key classes, methods, and their parameters.
-For example:

 - `CodeCompilerEnv`: The Gym environment for code evaluation.
   - `reset()`: Resets the environment to its initial state.
   - `step(action)`: Executes an action in the environment.

-- `CodeModel`: The model for generating code.
-  - `predict(observation)`: Returns an action based on the given observation.

 ## Examples